Does the father have to pay child support if not married? Or if he is unemployed?

 Cost

-Unless the sheriff asks for an advance to enable him or her to issue an execution order for maintenance, there will be little cost or none at all.
+Unless the sheriff asks for an advance to enable him or her to issue an execution order for maintenance, there will be little cost or none.

 Paying child support

-Maintenance is the obligation to provide a person, (e.g. a minor child), with shelter, food, clothing, education, and medical care, to supply the necessary means for providing these essentials.
+Maintenance is the obligation to provide a person (e.g., a minor child) with shelter, food, clothing, education, and medical care and to supply the necessary means for these essentials.
 This duty is based on blood relationship, adoption, or the fact that the parties are married.

 The maintenance officer will consider the children’s needs and calculate how much maintenance you should pay.
 Each parent will make a fair contribution in proportion to the income.